 “Transgression”, American Illustration 38 Winner

 “Transgression” is a part of this series “Beautiful African Woman”.
-This artwork is based on digital illustration, is a tribute to the African and Arab women inspired in the mother’s artist.
+This artwork, based on the digital illustration technique, is a tribute inspired by the artist’s mother, an African, Muslim and Arab woman.
 This artwork wants to convey a message to women so that they feel free.
 Not afraid of failure, there is no absolute failure.
 Likewise, this illustration break down the clichés by showing a modern vision of Arab women through the tool, techniques and support of digital art.

 Paradores de Turismo has one of the most important art collections in Spain.
 From Gothic carvings from the 14th century to Femish tapestries made from Rubens illustrations, and much more.
 Since its founding in 1928, this hotel chain has nourished the walls of its monumental buildings with the best art.
 In There is no other known hotel establishment in the world that has more than 9,000 pieces of art.

 The series “Beautiful African Woman”, is a tribute inspired by the artist’s mother, an African, Muslim and Arab woman.
 Bakkali intends with this work “to leave the legacy of doing things normally, in total equality, feeling free.
 It is a colourful, enthusiastic and optimistic vision, with two key pillars, the technique and soul of the work, with which I also seek to refute stereotypes about Arab culture.
 It is fair and necessary for people to know that not everything is from one extreme or another, to give visibility to a free, demanding woman, owner of her own decisions and mistress of her own life”.
 The artist remembers how the protagonist of this work dressed trikini in the beach of Tangier in the 60s and 70s, and that did not respond more than to a normal circumstance.